Royal Maundy: Modern day

-In 1968, a Royal Warrant was granted to Barrow Hepburn and Gale to produce the traditional white and red leather purses, which continues to today.
+In 1968, a royal warrant was granted to Barrow Hepburn and Gale to produce the traditional white and red leather purses, which continues to today.
 Until 1979, the Queen made two distributions of money in leather purses to each recipient.
 The first distribution, given to women in green purses and to men in white, was of an allowance in lieu of the clothing formerly given.
 The white purses used for the clothing allowance may be distinguished from the white purses which contained Maundy money, as the former was tied with a short green string; the latter bears a long red string.
 The clothing allowance purses had been introduced in 1936; prior to that, the clothing allowance was distributed in a paper packet.
 In the second distribution two purses were given by the monarch; the red one contained £1.50 for provisions, once given in kind, and the additional sum of £1 mandated by Elizabeth I. The white purses contained the Maundy money.
 After 1979, the separate distribution of the clothing allowance was discontinued—the gifts have now been consolidated, and recipients thereafter received two purses in a single distribution, one white containing the Maundy coins, and one red containing the other money.
 The distributions were consolidated so as to reduce the physical strain of the ceremony on Elizabeth as she aged.
 The red purse contains £1 representing the money for redemption of the monarch's gown, £3 in lieu of the clothing once given, and £1.50 in place of the food once presented, totalling £5.50.
-In 2015, for the ceremony at Sheffield Cathedral, the £5.50 not given in Maundy money took the form of a £5 coin commemorating the 50th anniversary of the death of Sir Winston Churchill and a 50p piece for the 75th anniversary of the Battle of Britain.
+In 2024, for the ceremony at Worcester Cathedral, the £5.50 not given in Maundy money took the form of a £5 coin with the image of a Tudor dragon and a 50p recognising the Royal National Lifeboat Institution's 200th anniversary.

 One man and one woman are chosen for each year the monarch has lived (including the year the monarch is currently living), and they receive Maundy money equivalent in pence to that number of years.
 Recipients attend a "Maundy Lecture" in the cathedral in advance of the service to familiarise them with what will happen.
 The cathedral is designated the Royal Chapel for the day of the service, and the Royal Standard flies.
 The purses are carried into the church by the Yeomen on silver dishes, held above their heads.
 The origin of this custom is uncertain but apparently dates from the times when provisions were distributed to the poor; some experts believe the dishes were carried high to stop the poor from grabbing at the food prematurely; others believe that the position was to prevent the congregation from being overwhelmed by the smell of fish.